eclypse-tms/Polygon/README.md

-## Animatable Polygon Variation
+## Animatable Polygon Variation for UIKit

-The library includes another variation called `AnimatablePolygon`.
+The library includes another variation called `AnimatableUIPolygon`.
 You can freely use one or the other according to your needs.
 AnimatablePolygon works exactly the same way as the vanilla Polygon except that it draws its shape on a sublayer.
 This opens up the possibility of applying any CAAnimation on that sublayer.

 ```
-let pentagon = AnimatablePolygon()
+let pentagon = AnimatableUIPolygon()
 pentagon.backgroundColor = .systemGray5 //optional background color
 pentagon.fillColor = UIColor.green // the color to fill the polygon width
 pentagon.numberOfSides = 5 // draws a pentagon